vladsk3357/smartwyre-developer-interview-test/Readme.md

  1. Lookup the account the payment is being made from.
  2. Check that the account is in a valid state to make the payment.
- 3. Deduct the payment amount from the account’s balance and update the account in the database.
+ 3. Deduct the payment amount from the accountâ€™s balance and update the account in the database.

-What we’d like you to do is refactor the code with the following things in mind:
+What weâ€™d like you to do is refactor the code with the following things in mind:

  - Adherence to SOLID principals
  - Testability
  - Readability
+ - The "client" will add many more Payment Types in the future.
+Make this future developers.

-We’d also like you to
+Weâ€™d also like you to
- - Add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that you’ve produced
+ - Add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that youâ€™ve produced
  - Run the PaymentService from the Smartwyre.DeveloperTest.Runner console application

 The only specific 'rules' are: